audreysuit/Final-Project/README.md

 ### Pump

 Our first choice for a pump was a peristaltic pump, but we wouldn't have gotten the part in time, so we went with a submersible pump.
-This wasn't ideal, since the pump is typically intended for water and our system uses a thicker and harder to clean fluid: half and half.
-The pump had to be elevated a few inches to push the cream through, but responds quickly and with stability.
+This wasn't ideal, since the pump is typically intended for water, and our system uses a thicker and harder to clean fluid: half and half.
+The pump had to be elevated a few inches to push the cream through, but it responds quickly and with stability.

+### Sensor

+An analog reflectance sensor was also recommended by Dr. Jarros.
+Initially, we had the idea of using some kind of weight-activated system, like a pressure sensor pad.
+There were already some reflectance sensors in the lab, so it was an economical decision to use what was available instead of purchasing something new.

 # Testing Description
 ## System Functionality